 be at risk of physical harm as a result of the disappearance.

 A documented diagnosis of a condition that causes the individual to be incapable of making personal care decisions should not be required to initiate an alert.
 Law enforcement officials should work with the individual requesting the alert to determine whether the conditions required for creating the alert are met.

 The individual who initiates the alert must have a familial, social, or caregiving relationship to the subject of the alert.

 The alert system must protect the privacy, dignity, independence, and autonomy of the subject of the alert.
-Older adults must be given the option to opt-out of such alerts unless a court has determined that they are incapable of managing their personal affairs, such as through a guardianship proceeding.
+Older adults must be given the option to opt out of such alerts.
+If a court has determined that they are incapable of managing their personal affairs, that option may be removed.